rosh-agahi/eid_didani/DEV_NOTES.md

   has many users
   will: has many availabilities * going to need to add that as another class
     availability is a boolean for each datetime. more on that later.
+4. mounted the HouseholdsController
+5. created associations using belongs_to and has_many between users, households, and availabilities

+Household Routes
+/households ==X should not be able to see an index of all households. and only one household per user so don't need to see a list of households the user belongs to.

+/household ==> allows admin user to manage household
+    add other users to household by email address transfer admin rights to another user
+    see availabilities & status (and delete them from there) link to go to booked visits

+/households/new ==> form to create a new household, sets current user as household admin.

+other notes:------------------------------------------------------------------------------

 /** from stackoverflow: */-------------------------------------------
 class Group < ActiveRecord::Base